JQH84/Pump_Dashboard/README.md

 - `DP_BlueLogo.png`: The logo image displayed in the sidebar.
 - `README.md`: The readme file with instructions and information about the app.

-## Credits

-This app is developed by [Your Name] and is based on Streamlit, a Python library for building interactive web applications for data science and machine learning.

-## License

-[Specify the license for your app]